coal-rock/latex-tutor/README.md

 - Apple desktops/laptops running Safari
 - Apple phones running *any browser*

-Additionally, this version of the application lacks reactivity, and thus should not be ran on mobile devices.
+Additionally, this version of LaTeX TuToR lacks reactivity, and thus should not be ran on mobile devices.

-## Dem
+## Demo
 https://github.com/user-attachments/assets/a3d9dad8-8be6-400c-96c1-6f345b627a21